Cyp9715/CPPReference/README.md

 - cyp::string
     + makes the std::string easier to use.
 - cyp::timer
-    + You can use Timer and FpsCounter.
+    + You can use Timer
+    + You can use FpsCounter
     + You can run the callback function by attaching it to the timer (delay execution is possible)
 - cyp::sharedMemory
     + shared memory allows data to be shared between processes.